Who is a carer?

 If you are eligible the support will start when you or the young person is 18.

 To access support for under 18s you can ask for an assessment from children’s services.

 What is a carer’s assessment?

-As a carer you have a right to have your needs considered when decisions are being made about support for the person you care for.
+As a carer you have a right under the Care Act 2014 to have your needs considered when decisions are being made about support for the person you care for.
 This is done by a carer’s assessment, carried out free of charge.
 You might be referred for an assessment by a professional.
 You can also ask for a carer’s assessment.